8 FLASHES

 Steps to check:

 - Inspect ignitor: Remove the burner access panel and locate the hot surface ignitor.
 Look for visible cracks or chips in the ceramic or element.
-If damaged, replace with the exact Gibson-specified ignitor type.
+If damaged, replace it with the exact Gibson-specified ignitor type.

 - Check wiring: Verify the ignitor plug is fully seated in the harness and that wires are not burned or pinched.

-- Resistance test (for qualified persons): With power off and ignitor disconnected, measure resistance across the ignitor terminals.
+- Resistance test (for qualified persons): With power off and the ignitor disconnected, measure resistance across the ignitor terminals.
 An open reading (infinite resistance) indicates a failed ignitor.

 - After replacement: Reinstall the new ignitor carefully, avoiding contact with the element.
 Restore power and test operation.

-- If code persists: The control board ignitor circuit may be defective and should be evaluated by a technician.
+- If the code persists: The control board ignitor circuit may be defective and should be evaluated by a technician.

 Advertisements